darmie/zyntax/README.md

 All Zig language features are now fully functional including:

-- Logical operators with proper short-circuit evaluation
+- Logical operators with proper short-circuit evaluation (`and`, `or`)
 - Continue statements in while loops
+- Array literals and array indexing
 - All control flow constructs

 ### Example: Zig to Native Compilation